DonMMK/Embedded-Systems-EGH456/PreRequisite/CAB202/Week 7/README.md

 ## Introduction to Microcontrollers

 ### Getting started
+- Understanding the architecture of a microcontroller -> Atmega328P
 - Adding preprocessor -> header files -> <avr/io.h>.
 Similar to standard in/out and standard library
 - Defining macros with the library to make things easier.
 Ex: macro ->